 8. Appalachian Rainforest (United States)

-While there maybe aren’t many “tropical” rainforests that are close at hand for most North Americans, there are rainforests on the North American continent.
+While there may not be many “tropical” rainforests that are close at hand for most North Americans, there are rainforests on the North American continent.
 In fact, most people probably don’t realize that much of the Appalachian mountain range in the eastern U.S. is designated as a temperate rainforest biome.
-The area has a cool and mild climate, and receives over 60 inches of rainfall per year.
+The area has a cool and mild climate and receives over 60 inches of rainfall per year.
 The forest is home to more than 30 species of salamanders.
-Mammals include squirrels, black bears and white-tailed deer.
-Fir, spruce, beech and birch trees are common.
+Mammals include squirrels, black bears, and white-tailed deer.
+Fir, spruce, beech, and birch trees are common.

 7. Harapan (Indonesia)

 On the island of Sumatra, in the South Pacific, a 98,555-hectare swath of land makes up the Harapan rainforest in Jambi province.
 The forest is about 20 percent of the island’s remaining forestation, despite having been selectively logged since the 1970s.
 It is also extremely biodiverse, sheltering some 300 different species of birds, the endangered Sumatran tiger, and the Sumatran rhinoceros.
 Since the forest is vulnerable to logging, the British Royal Society for the Protection of Birds has been campaigning to plant 1 million new trees in the area.
 The forest is currently managed by the society, along with Burung Indonesia and Birdlife International, under a 95-year license.
 A proposed highway through the forest is a current threat.